MrT3313/CS-Build-Week-2/doomsday.md

 12:05 - initial commit @ clean
 12:58 - alot of setup. finally getting my first question answered: Where am i??.
 Not using Django and now running into new package importing issues.
 Setting up a new python env rn...think thats the issues
-1:11 - env & function imports working. initializing player and getting current status
+13:11 - env & function imports working. initializing player and getting current status 13:55 - creating or reading .txt file with open()